xpack/logger-ts/README-MAINTAINER.md

 ### Update npm packages

+Notice: this package is also used by the VS Code extension and must be kept as a CommonJS dependency.

 - `npm outdated`
 - `npm update` or edit and `npm install`
 - repeat and possibly manually edit `package.json` until everything is